ayesha-kr/covid-one-click-deployment/datasets/covid-19/british-columbia/customer/Readme.md

 Follow these steps to add multiple emails to recieve alerts on.

 1. First type "Alerts" in the Azure search bar.
-Click on "Alerts" and it will take you to main alerts dashboard.
+Click on "Alerts" and it will take you to the main alerts dashboard.

 2. In the top buttons, there is a button **"Manage actions"**, click on that.